szaumoor/ZS_ItemPack/README.md

 # RoyalProtector's Item Pack

-This mod is a collection of items adapted or inspired from other games into the Infinity Engine.
+This mod is a collection of items adapted or inspired from other games or media into the Infinity Engine.
 Not all items are ported with their original mechanics for several reasons:

 - The Infinity Engine may not support certain mechanics from the original games.
 - Some original effects are too generic or repetitive, so I avoid duplicating them across multiple items.